Cadillac de Ville series: Fourth generation (1971–1976)

 In 1972, a modest frontal revision placed more emphasis on horizontal grille blades.
 The parking lamps were moved from the bumper to between the square bezeled headlamps, which were now set wider apart.
 V-shaped emblems made a return on hood and deck lid.
 New standard features included a bumper impact system, automatic parking brake release, passenger assist straps and flow through ventilation system.
 New De Ville signature script was affixed to the sides of the rear roof panels.
 Sales reached a record 194,811.

 New energy absorbing bumpers were seen on all GM cars in 1973 and it brought styling refinements to De Ville.
 Grilles were widened and had an intricate eggcrate design.
 Larger vertical rectangles housed the parking lamps between wide spaced headlamps which had square bezels but round lenses.
 Bumpers ran fully across the front and wrapped around each end.
 Vertical guards were spaced much further apart at a point outboard of the grille.
 The rear end had a bumper with a flatter upper section housing an angled license plate recess.
 Border outline moldings vertically "veed" paralleled the fender edge shape at the rear bodysides.
 Single horizontally mounted rectangular rear side marker lamps were placed over and under the rear tip of the thin beltline trim.
 Cadillac script was seen on the front fender sides below the belt molding behind the wheel opening.
 Inside, "soft-pillow" door panels with larger, sturdier pull-straps were new.
 The rear "lamp monitor" was repositioned from the rear seat shelf to the headliner just above the rear window.
 An Illuminated vanity mirror was an available option.
-This was the final year for hardtop Coupe de Villes, an irony since it was their introduction of the hardtop that made them such a sensation in 1949.
+This was the final year for hardtop Coupe de Villes.
 Sales set a new record at 216,243.